danimelchor/website/README.md

 For the particles I used npm's module [react-tsparticles](https://www.npmjs.com/package/react-tsparticles), which, not going to lie, was a pain to configure.
 I found most of the information about this module navigating around their [official website](https://particles.js.org/) [demos](https://particles.js.org/samples/index.html#chars) and [codepen](https://codepen.io/collection/DPOage).
 If you want to copy my particle system, head to `website > src > components > Welcome.js`.

 ## Typewritter Effect
-This animation is pretty simple and their documentation is really good.
+This animation is pretty simple and their documentation is good.
 Check out the react usage [here](https://www.npmjs.com/package/typewriter-effect#react)